fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 **Installing a Package Locally**

-The test file, tests/unit/test_task.py, contains the tests we worked on in Running pytest, on page 4, in files test_three.py and test_four.py.
+The test file, tests/unit/test_task.py, contains the tests we worked on in Running pytest, in files test_three.py and test_four.py.
 I’ve just renamed it here to something that makes more sense for what it’s testing and copied everything into one file.
 I also removed the definition of the Task data structure, because that really belongs in api.py.